Best new cookbooks for hunkering down during the pandemic

 (CNN) — Mastering the art of home cooking -- to riff on the title of the beloved Julia Child cookbook -- has been a primary occupation during coronavirus lockdown.
 While preparing meals for friends and family is inextricably linked with life in general, it has taken on a new significance during the pandemic.
 One tradition that Covid-19 has not been successful at wiping out -- though it has had its toll in terms of delays -- is the annual October release of new cookbooks.
 The diversity of cuisines, chefs and restaurants demonstrates the thoughtful, global perspective that has taken hold in the food world.

-Whether it's classic Thai cooking, a fusion of the flavors of southern Indian cuisine with the cooking in the US South, or a meditation on the history and impact of Black cooking, these tomes bring home cooks more than ideas about what to serve.
+Whether it's classic Thai cooking, creating dishes based on their vibrancy of colorful ingredients, or a meditation on the history and impact of Black cooking, these tomes bring home cooks more than ideas about what to serve.
 They offer an opportunity to think about food, its central role in our lives and how its main purpose is to gather families and friends around a table to connect with one another.

 If you choose to buy any of these fine cookbooks, we've included a link in the header to a independent bookstore finder or to a specific place to patronize in the hope that we can support small businesses during the pandemic.